 In this course students will become knowledgeable about how to use the computer as a tool for design solutions.
 Students will explore basic design principles with typography and image manipulation.
 Students will work with their own art and images to learn how to efficiently and economically scan, manipulate, digitize, organize, design, and print their own artwork with the computer.
 Students will learn basics of the editing software Adobe Photoshop, InDesign, Illustrator and web design software.
+Successful completion of this course demonstrates technology fluency requirements.
 Studio fee assessed.